DrewNaylor/guinget/docs/How-to-use.md

 ## Viewing package details

 In addition to a few details in the package list, full package details are displayed in the textbox below the package list.
-By default, the last package selected will have its details shown, but you can change it so only the first package selected (when using multi-select) has its details shown by unchecking `Show last-selected package details when selecting multiple packages` in `Tools>Options...>Package Details`.
+By default, the last package selected will have its details shown, but you can change it so only the first package selected (when using multi-select) has its details shown by unchecking `Show last-selected package details when selecting multiple packages` in `Tools>Options...>Package List + Details`.

 Links in the package details textbox can be clicked, which will open a confirmation dialog asking you if you want to visit the page.